 - Survives hot Indian balconies in pots

-You may be interested in more seasonal plants.
+You may also be interested in seasonal plants guide.

 Scientific name: Viola tricolor var. hortensis